EncySoftware/planar-slicing-extension/README.md

 This plugin is designed to integrate an operation based on Ultimaker Cura.

 ## Installation instructions:
-If this extension was previously installed, it is recommended to remove it first.
-See the removal instructions below.
+If this extension was previously installed, it is recommended to uninstall it first.
+See the uninstallation instructions below.
 1) Download and install Ultimaker Cura (https://github.com/Ultimaker/Cura/releases/download/5.7.1/UltiMaker-Cura-5.7.1-win64-X64.exe)
 Recommended version: 5.7.1